evryn/laravel-toman/docs/README.md

 Writing a test for your application and want to see if you're using the package correctly?
 No problem at all!

-See our [Testing Guide](testing.md) to learn about how to mock gateways and assert their behaviour!
+See our testing instructions in your payment gateway section!

 <br></br>
 ➡ Why don't you see yourself?
 [Quick Start](install.md)